English & Library Specialists

 - Teaching at TIS since 2016

-I am very excited to join the English Department!
+I am very excited to be a part the English Department!
 I grew up in Akron, Ohio and have lived abroad teaching in South Korea and China.
 I moved to Portland last year to attend Lewis and Clark’s Master of Arts in Teaching program and have fallen in love with this city.
 I am looking forward to an exciting year ahead and cannot wait to get to know you and your student!

 - From South Dakota